Opening Hours Open 7 days a week

 • any other relevant information

-Absences From The UK
+Absences From the UK

 You cannot have had more than 180 days’ absence from the United Kingdom during any consecutive 12 months of the qualifying period.
-You will need to list details of your absences from the United Kingdom, including the reasons for those absences, on the ILR application form but you will not need to provide any specified evidence to support this.
+You will need to list details of your absences from the United Kingdom, including the reasons for those absences, on the ILR application form, but you will not need to provide any specified evidence to support this.

-When you apply for ILR as Tier 1 Entrepreneur, you are required to show that you have knowledge of life and language in the United Kingdom before you can be granted ILR (unless you fall under an exemption).
+When you apply for ILR as a Tier 1 Entrepreneur, you are required to show that you have knowledge of life and language in the United Kingdom before you can be granted ILR (unless you fall under an exemption).
 You can demonstrate the knowledge of Life and Language by passing both the Life in the UK Test and holding an English speaking and listening qualification at level B1 or above.

 How Can We Help?

-Our expert team of Tier 1 Entrepreneur visa solicitors can provide immigration advice and legal representations for your application for ILR as Tier 1 Entrepreneur and carry out all the work on your ILR application until a decision is made by the Home Office on your ILR application.
+Our expert team of Tier 1 Entrepreneur visa solicitors can provide immigration advice and legal representations for your application for ILR as a Tier 1 Entrepreneur and carry out all the work on your ILR application until a decision is made by the Home Office on your ILR application.
 The work to be carried out by our Tier 1 Entrepreneur visa solicitors on your ILR application will entail the following:

 • Our work visa solicitors will advise you on the relevant requirements, documents, procedures and costs involved in your ILR application;